surveyjs/surveyjs_angular_cli/README.md

 	window['jQuery'] = jQuery;
 	```

-8. **Uupdate the "build" section of the angular.json file to include the following:**
+8. **Update the "build" section of the angular.json file to include the following:**
 	```
      "styles": [
               "src/styles.css",